silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 ## Database Structure

-Depending on how many stages you configured, two or more new tables will be created for your records.
-In the above, this will create a new `MyRecord_Live` table once you've rebuilt the database.
+Depending on whether staging is enabled, one or more new tables will be created for your records. `<class>_versions` is always created to track historic versions for your model.
+If staging is enabled this will also create a new `<class>_Live` table once you've rebuilt the database.

 <div class="notice" markdown="1">
 Note that the "Stage" naming has a special meaning here, it will leave the original table name unchanged, rather than